nikitatank/tech-portfolio/docs/about.md

 id: about
 title: About
 ---

-You can start your "About" page with an elevator pitch, one or two sentences about you!
+I am Nikita Tank, an R&D software engineer at WGU.
+I like challenging problem in could and watering my plants You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you